Python Turtle - Lesson 5¶

 Comparison operators

-A comparison operator compares two values and returns either True or False.
+A comparison operator compares two values and gives back either True or False.

 Operator |